 - Do it yourself!
 Take the first step to save money and energy such as adjusting your thermostat, install programmable thermostats that automatically move to lower temperature settings while you’re out of the house, sealing air leaks, and installing insulation.

-- Sign up for a free building energy audit to learn where your home is wasting energy and money, and what savings can be gained.
+- Sign up for a building energy audit to learn where your home or business is wasting energy and money, and what savings can be gained.
 Most New York State residents can get free (or low cost) home energy audits through NYS incentive programs.
-See Putnam Clean Heating & Cooling for more information.
-Own your own or manage a business?
-An energy audit can lead to cost savings that improve your bottom line.
+See NYSERDA Energy Contractors for more information.

 - Use our 100% Renewable Energy Toolkit to assist you in every aspect of fighting climate change in your household or business.
 For example, our Replacement Plan template helps you prepare to replace that older furnace or central Air Conditioning unit with efficient heat pumps.
 See the Guide & Checklist for more info.